tjr226/React-Insta-Clone/DAY_THREE_README.md

 ### Daily Setup (Day III)

-- To start off today, your application should still be structured like yesterday, but now it should have a working search bar, comment input, and like icon.
+- [ x ] To start off today, your application should still be structured like yesterday, but now it should have a working search bar, comment input, and like icon.
-- Those aren't necessary, however, for what you will be doing today.
+- [ x ] Those aren't necessary, however, for what you will be doing today.
 You can still work on today's part of this project even if you aren't completely done with yesterday's portion.

 ### Description (Day III)